 az ad sp create-for-rbac -n "MyApp" --password 'Pa$$w0rd' --skip-assignment # If you don't specify a password, one will be created for you.

-Authorize the application to use the key or secret
+Authorizing an application to use a key or secret

 To authorize the application to access the key or secret in the vault, use the